zsc347/ts-serverless-demo/README.md

-# TS serverless demo
+# TS serverless monospace demo

-ON THE WAY ...

-A Demo project for build AWS Lambda server with typescript and npm workspace.
+A Demo project for deploy API with AWS Lambda & AWS API gateway with typescript and npm workspace.

 ## Requirements